slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On defeating status quo

-The only successful changes are those coming from within.

-> *'To successfully change a status quo maintained by a minority you only need to unite the majority.
+*'To successfully change a status quo maintained by a minority you only need to unite the majority.
 How?
 Make a non-violent revolution: low risk will make more people to participate.' -- Srdja Popovic*

+The only successful changes are those coming from within.

 <!--
 burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.